 Peter Ling is professor of American studies at the University of Nottingham

-This article was last revised on 14 November 2019 and is taken from issue 19 of BBC World Histories magazine, on sale now.
+This article was taken from issue 19 of BBC World Histories magazine, published in November 2019